-According to Department of Health and Human Services (HHS), Covered Entities may disclose PHI to an entity only to help the Covered Entity carry out its health care functions – not for the Business Associate’s independent use or purposes.”1 This means that a Business Associate/Subcontractor cannot use the PHI from the Covered Entity for its own email campaign, for example.
+According to HHS, Covered Entities may only disclose PHI to an entity to help carry out its healthcare functions, not for the Business Associate’s independent use or purposes.”1 For example, a Business Associate/Subcontractor cannot use the PHI from the Covered Entity for its own email campaign.

 Who are Business Associate Subcontractors?

-A Business Associate Subcontractor is a person or entity to which a Business Associate delegates a function, activity or service.3 While a Covered Entity receives help from a Business Associates, BAs employ their own help – and those people or companies are considered their Business Associate Subcontractors.
-The Business Associate is required to have a Business Associate Subcontractor Agreement with them.
-The BA and BAS Agreements are almost identical – the primary difference is the definition of the category.
+A Business Associate Subcontractor is a person or entity to which a Business Associate delegates a function, activity or service.3 While a Covered Entity receives help from a Business Associates, BAs employ their own help.
+HIPAA refers to these people and companies as Business Associate Subcontractors.
+Similarly, Business Associates must have a Business Associate Subcontractor Agreement with their BASs.
+The BA and BAS Agreements are almost identical, so the primary difference is the definition of the category.